dosbox-staging/dosbox-staging/website/docs/downloads/linux.md

     sudo pacman -S sdl2 sdl2_image sdl2_net opusfile

+Please run the `install-icons.sh` script included with the release to install the application icons.

 ## External repository packages

 DOSBox Staging is also packaged by external teams, as listed below.